cekvenich/mgt/docs/README.md

 - When using a cloud, one of the popular services is S3 store:<br/>
 <img src="01was.png" height="300">

-- If using microservices, you'll need an enterprise event bus, like NATS:
+- If using micro-services, you'll need an enterprise event bus, like NATS:
 <img src="01nats.png" height="300">

 - And you'll need a CDN, it makes things cheaper, faster and safer: